anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 # Design Considerations {#design_considerations}

-## Not Reusing the Existing Media Type
+## Reusing the Existing Media Type

-[@?RFC6838, section 4.3] strongly discourages the creation of new parameters on existing media types to enable new features.
-As RDAP has always had extensions, it could be argued that adding an "extensions" parameter to the existing "application/rdap+json" media type is not adding a new feature to RDAP.
-However, the opposite could be argued that adding the capability for clients to signal desired RDAP extensions is a new feature.

-More practically, there is concern that adding a new parameter to the existing media type would not be backwards-compatible with some server software.
-That is, servers examining media types as exact string matches may incorrectly conclude that the existing media type with an unknown, new parameter may not be the same as the existing media type without parameters.
-A similar, though less likely, concern exists for clients.

-As servers are required to handle multiple media types according to [@!RFC7480] and [@?RFC9110], it therefore seems reasonable to conclude that defining a new media type for use with the existing media type is best to preserve backward compatibility.
+Earliest versions of this document specified a new media-type because the authors believed the addition of new parameter on the existing RDAP media-type may be backwards incompatible with many RDAP servers.
+However, a study conducted by Pawel Kowalik concluded that 99.65% of RDAP servers are compatible with a new parameter on the existing RDAP media-type.

+Additionally, [?@RFC2045] requires that server ignore unknown parameters.

 ## Inappropriate Use of Query Parameters